Moon: Gravitational field

 Astronaut John Young jumping on the Moon, illustrating that the gravitational pull of the Moon is approximately 1/6 of Earth's.
-The jumping height is limited by the EVA space suit's weight on the Moon of about 13.6 kg and by the suit's pressurization resisting the bending of the suit, as needed for jumping.
+The jumping height is limited by the combined weight of Young and his EVA space suit on the Moon of about 27 kg and by the suit's pressurization resisting the bending of the suit, as needed for jumping.

 On average the Moon's surface gravity is 1.62 m/s2 (0.1654 g; 5.318 ft/s2), about half of the surface gravity of Mars and about a sixth of Earth's.
+Among the planetary moons, it has the second highest surface gravity, after Io.
+It has an escape velocity of 2.38 km/s.

 The Moon's gravitational field is not uniform.
 The details of the gravitational field have been measured through tracking the Doppler shift of radio signals emitted by orbiting spacecraft.
 The main lunar gravity features are mascons, large positive gravitational anomalies associated with some of the giant impact basins, partly caused by the dense mare basaltic lava flows that fill those basins.
 The anomalies greatly influence the orbit of spacecraft about the Moon.
 There are some puzzles: lava flows by themselves cannot explain all of the gravitational signature, and some mascons exist that are not linked to mare volcanism.

-The sphere of influence, of the Moon's gravity field, in which it dominates over Earth's has a Hill radius of 60,000 km (i.e., extending less than one-sixth the distance of the 378,000 km between the Moon and the Earth), extending to the Earth-Moon lagrange points.
+The sphere of influence of the Moon's gravity field, in which it dominates over Earth's, has a Hill radius of 60,000 km (i.e., extending less than one-sixth the distance of the 378,000 km between the Moon and the Earth), extending to the Earth–Moon lagrange points.
 This space is called cislunar space.